AdamISZ/aut-ct/README.md

 * If you are time constrained and just want to see it run, or check the environment is set up correctly, then: go to [Installation](#installing) and then [Worked Example](#worked-example).

 Goal: Be able to use a privacy-preserving proof of ownership of *a* public key in a set of public keys, as a kind of token with scarcity.
-In particular, it should be possible to create such a token from a very large anonmity sets (10s of thousands up to millions) with a verification time which is very short so that it can be used practically in real systems.
+In particular, it should be possible to create such a token from very large anonmity sets (10s of thousands up to millions) with a verification time which is very short so that it can be used practically in real systems.
 In practice this code already allows such verifications **in about 40-60ms on commodity hardware for up to 2.5M pubkeys (at least)**.

 More specifically, we imagine these public keys to be those of Bitcoin utxos (or perhaps just txos).

-The basis of this is [Curve Trees](https://eprint.iacr.org/2022/756), implemented [here](https://github.com/simonkamp/curve-trees/tree/main).
+The basis of this is [Curve Trees](https://eprint.iacr.org/2022/756), see also [here](https://eprint.iacr.org/2024/1647), implemented [here](https://github.com/simonkamp/curve-trees/tree/main).
 That construction allows one to prove set membership in zero knowledge, with pretty good computation and verification complexity, by essentially using an algebraic version of a Merkle tree, and using bulletproofs to get a ZKP of the validity of the "Merkle" proof.

 Specifically, it can be made to work for Bitcoin public keys because of the existence of the 2-cycle of curves secp256k1 and secq256k1; we need such a 2-cycle to implement a Curve Tree construct (technically it works with a bigger cycle but the 2-cycle is optimal, since multiple bulletproofs over the same base curve can be aggregated).